 Paragraph: Much the same as the short answer field, this is a field for text—long-form text.
 Length and regular expression are the only data validations available here, so only use it when you want detailed feedback or longer notes in the answer.

-Multiple Choice: The default field for new questions in a Google Form, multiple choice lets you list options and have users select one.
+Multiple choice: The default field for new questions in a Google Form, the multiple choice option lets you list options and have users select one.
 You can then have the form jump to another section based on the answer or have the answer options shuffled to prevent bias.

 Checkboxes: Similar to multiple choice, this field lets you list answers and have users select as many as they want.
 It also includes data validation to require users to select a specific number of options.
 It doesn't include section jumps, however.